dp12/emacs.d/README.md

 <kbd>M-x load-theme</kbd>| Lets you select a color theme.
 Some pretty ones are tomorrow-night-paradise, solarized, monokai (a la Sublime Text), wombat, and tango-dark.
 Find the motherlode at [emacsthemes.caisah.info](http://emacsthemes.caisah.info/).

 ### Common Vim Commands
-See this [tutorial](http://linuxgazette.net/152/srinivasan.html) for some nice examples about text objects.
-This [reference](http://www.yolinux.com/TUTORIALS/LinuxTutorialAdvanced_vi.html) has just about all the essentials.
+See this [tutorial](http://linuxgazette.net/152/srinivasan.html) for some nice info about text objects.
+For something comprehensive, this [reference](http://www.yolinux.com/TUTORIALS/LinuxTutorialAdvanced_vi.html) has just about all the essentials.
 The amazing thing is that almost all of them are supported by evil-mode.
 ### Expansion
 Most of these commands can be issued repeatedly, if the first match isn't what you wanted.